Azure/azureml-v2-preview/docs/overview/concepts/endpoints/batch-endpoint/batch-endpoint.rst

 Create a Batch Endpoint
 -----------------------

-Create a batch endpoint hosting one model for batch scoring.
+Create a batch endpoint for batch scoring.

 .. code-block:: bash